gatsbimantico/local-storage/README.md

 ## Installation

-`npm i --save gatsbimantico/local-storage`
+`npm i --save gatsbimantico/local-storage#1.0.0-alpha` `yarn add gatsbimantico/local-storage#1.0.0-alpha`

 ## Motivation

 - Preventing errors due to access localStorage from window:
-  When accessing localStorage from window and attempting to use its methods you're risking to break your whole application if the user is using private mode or a browser not compatible
+  When accessing localStorage from window and attempting to use its methods, you're risking to break your whole application if the user is using private mode or a browser not compatible

-- Preventing blocking the main thread: localStorage by default is a syncronous action sometimes you may require the localStorage to be set before proceeding but I assumed that in most of the scenarios doesn't need to be that way
+- Preventing blocking the main thread: localStorage by default is a syncronous action.
+  Sometimes you may require the localStorage to be set before proceeding, but I assumed that in most of the scenarios doesn't need to be that way

 ## Usage